-I’ve taken my girls all around the world.
-And my mother never blinked an eye until Morocco.
-She had a really tough time with Morocco.
+I’ve taken my girls all around the world, and my mother never blinked an eye until Morocco.
+She had a really tough time with the country.
 She couldn’t really tell me why.
 She was just worried.
 I think it was that whole dark, sultry Africa thing … better known as the unknown.

 Tarifa to Tangier Ferry

-You can also customize the trip a bit.
 We told our guide right off the bat we were much more interested in the people than the shops.
 He listened.
-Going with a private tour also provides you with shelter from the hustlers that have given Tangiers its shady reputation.
-They’re out there, but they’re apt to leave you alone, rather than suffer the wrath of your angry tour guide.
+Going with a private tour also provides you with shelter from the hustlers that have given Tangier its shady reputation.
+They’re out there, but they’re apt to leave you alone rather than suffer the wrath of your angry tour guide.

-Tangiers official currency is dirhams.
-But we found pretty much everywhere accepted Euros.
+Morocco’s official currency is dirhams, but we found that pretty much everywhere accepted Euros.
 Even though the exchange rate is not as good, it wasn’t worth dealing with another currency for a day.
 For any big purchases, just pull out your credit card.

-My kids couldn’t wait to go get on a camel, but even they enjoyed our private car tour through the neighborhoods of Morocco.
-We saw middle-class neighborhoods, upper-class neighborhoods, schools and, go figure, a pet cemetery.
+My kids couldn’t wait to get on a camel, but even they enjoyed our private car tour through the neighborhoods of Tangier We saw middle-class areas, upper-class areas, schools and, go figure, a pet cemetery.
 Even going the long way, we beat the crowds to the camels.
-Having your choice of camel when you’re 8 and 11 … priceless!
+Having your choice of camels as a kid … priceless!

 Hunt for the Neighborhood Bakery

-In old-town Morocco, many families make their own bread, but they don’t have ovens to bake it in.
+In old-town Tangier, many families make their own bread, but they don’t have ovens to bake it in.
 The neighborhood bakery is really the neighborhood oven.
-Use your nose to find one and peak in.
-We were greeted with smiles whenever we discovered a new warm batch of bread fresh out of the oven.
+Use your nose to find one and peek in.
+We were greeted with smiles whenever we discovered a warm batch of bread fresh out of the oven.

-While many Americans head to Costco and shop for the week, in Tangiers, folks buy what they need, when they need it.
+While many Americans head to Costco and shop for the week, in Tangiers folks buy what they need, when they need it.
 That means fabulous fruits, vegetables and herbs.
-Many folks make their living selling fresh greens right on the street.
-Locals set up just about everywhere, in alleyways, on stairs, anywhere there’s foot traffic.
+Many locals make their living selling fresh greens right on the street.
+They set up just about everywhere: in alleyways, on stairs, wherever there’s foot traffic.

-Homes in old-town Tangiers don’t have front yards, but their front doors are so amazing you won’t even notice.
-Folks in Tangiers aren’t afraid of color.
-The vibrant colors scattered through the old-town seem to invite you to explore.
+Homes in the old town don’t have front yards, but the doors are so amazing you won’t even notice.
+People in Tangiers aren’t afraid of color, and the vibrant hues scattered throughout seem to invite you to explore.
 Have your kids hunt for their favorite color of the rainbow.
 The doors are a small part of what gives the city its colorful vibe.

 Everyone has different levels of bravery when eating abroad.
 Trust your intuition.
-We didn’t eat any street food.
-Our tour guide told us not to.
+We didn’t eat any street food, as our tour guide told us not to.
 Pack extra snacks for the family and don’t drink anything that you don’t see come straight out of a bottle.
 (Bottled water and cola are easy to find.)
-If you’re used to ice, be prepared to be without.
+If you’re used to ice, be prepared to do without.